engineerOfLies/gameframework2d/README.md

 Once each submodule has been made you can go into the base project src folder anre simply type:
 `make`
+`make static`

-You should now have a `gf2d` binary within the root of your git repository.
-Executing this will start your game.
+You should now have a `gf2d` binary within the library folder of your git repository.
+You can now link against in your own project statically (with libs/gf2d.a) or dynamically (with libs/gf2d.so)